sigiljs/sigil/README.md

 ```

 # Hello World
 Web Components allow us to create entirely new HTML components reusable anywhere on the web.
 Each component lives in its own file.
-Sigil helps us create these components in easy and performant way.
+Sigil helps us create these components in an easy and performant way.
 Let's start with something basic.

 index.html
 ```html